Welcome Data Organizations TikTok About Me Privacy Contact

 Question: Where does the data come from?

 We start with keyword searches in search engines including Google and DuckDuckGo.
 We cross check against major sites that aggregate reports of these crimes, including the Joe My God blog, the subReddit #notadragqueen and Floodlit.org, which tracks Mormon cases.
-We add suggestions that come in from you, via e-mail at whoismakingnews@browdelaw.com.
+We add suggestions that come in from you.
+The e-mail dedicated to this project is whoismakingnews@browdelaw.com.

 Question: What fact checking do you do?